osefatul/yxx2-it-schedule-dashboard/README.md

 We used four reducers with two initial states

+### Intro
+I developed this website when I was working with Amazon for IT departement.
+The purpose of this application is to automate IT schedule for day and night staff without interrupted by human interaction.

 ### active:
 It is an empty array or initial state of a single available member.
 - wed: active/available members only on wednesday, beacuse wednesday is a day of a weeek where a group of members work together.